PabloPicas0/Sorting-Machine/README.md

 # Sorting Visualizer
-Sort Visualizer shows working of classic sorting algorithms such as merge sort, selection sort, bubble sort, insertion sort.
+Sorting Visualizer shows how works classic sorting algorithms such as merge sort, selection sort, bubble sort, insertion sort.

 This app was build using React and can be accessed here: https://pablopicas0.github.io/Sorting-Machine/